nexodus-io/nexodus/docs/design/design-discovery.md

 ## Current and Future Discovery Plans

 > **Warning**
 > Current peer discovery is still in an early POC state.
+All discovery scenarios are subject to change.

 ### Nodes without a firewall and/or NAT device between them (currently supported)